CodeAndChaosDev/CodeAndChaosDev/README.md

 # 👋 Welcome to **Code & Chaos**

-## 🧑‍💻 About Me
   Hi!
-I'm **Bruno Sousa**, used to be a dedicated **Softwaare Developer** But AI Won the battle against me.
-So Now I strive for success in the realms of Cybersecurity.
+This is the Oficial Code And Chaos Repo.
+Enjoy!

+## 🧑‍💻 About The Person
+  After depressing and completely fail at web development, I decided to strive for Cybersecurity.
+After Master This one I hope to build a good career at it.
+Thats it!

 🎓 **Education**: Bachelor's degree in Software Engineering
 🌱 **Currently Specializing In**:
-- **Software Development**: Full-stack applications using React Native, Next.js, and NestJS
-- **DevOps & Cloud**: Docker, Kubernetes, AWS
+- **CyberSecurity**: Hybrid (Soc Analyst + Pentesting)
 - **YouTube Content Creation**: Tutorials, tech reviews, and workflow automation

 🎥 **YouTube Channel**: [Code & Chaos](https://www.youtube.com/@CodeYyChaos)